symphonylyh/3D/U-2-Net-Rock/README.md

 My Modifications (04/2021):

 In my application, I trained [U2-Net](https://github.com/xuebinqin/U-2-Net) for the rock detection purpose.
-My rock images and masks dataset is avaiable at [link](https://uofi.box.com/v/u2net-rock-dataset).
+My rock images and masks dataset is available at [link](https://uofi.box.com/v/u2net-rock-dataset).
 Currently it has 2349 image-mask pairs from multi-view of 40 rocks.
 Please download the dataset and place it under `train_data/`.

 Two modified files are `u2net_test.py` and `u2net_train.py`.